Table of Contents

 4. Nanda Devi National Park

 Nestled in the majestic peaks of the Garhwal Himalayas, Nanda Devi National Park is a UNESCO World Heritage Site and one of the most captivating national parks in Uttarakhand.
 It is the biggest national park in Uttarakhand.
-It is spread across 624 square kilometers and is known for its awe-inspiring landscapes and diverse flora and fauna.
+It is spread across 624 square kilometres and is known for its awe-inspiring landscapes and diverse flora and fauna.
+Uttarakhand wildlife is completely different from the neighboring states.

 5. Gangotri National Park

-Gangotri National Park is located in the Uttarkashi district and has immense spiritual and ecological significance.
-Spread over an area of approximately 2,400 square kilometers, it encompasses the Gangotri Glacier, the origin of the sacred River Ganges.
+Gangotri National Park is located in which state?
+This is the most asked question about Gangotri National Park.
+This national park is located in the Uttarkashi district of Uttrakhand and has immense spiritual and ecological significance.
+Spread over an area of approximately 2,400 square kilometres, it encompasses the Gangotri Glacier, the origin of the sacred River Ganges.

 This Uttarakhand wildlife sanctuary is known for its stunning landscapes, snow-capped peaks, high-altitude meadows, and dense forests.
 It is home to various wildlife species, such as the elusive snow leopard, Himalayan black bear, and musk deer.
 Gangotri National Park also offers opportunities for adventure activities like trekking, camping, and pilgrimage to the holy shrine of Gangotri.